Branding as Curation: Lessons from the Art Gallery

 Closing Thoughts

-A curated exhibition asks us to slow down and consider how meaning is constructed.
 Branding is no different.
-When strategy and design move together, a brand becomes a point of view rather than a collection of parts.
+When strategy, design, and language move together, a brand becomes a point of view rather than a collection of parts.
+It becomes somewhere people can orient themselves.

 This piece is part of my ongoing exploration into branding as cultural commentary.
 I’m Hannah Shaw, founder of Studio Founded — a design practice and resource library for founders.

-Continue reading
+Continue Reading

 Studio Founded

+Studio Founded is a creative direction studio and curated resource library exploring branding as narrative, structure, and cultural expression.
 Led by Hannah Shaw, the studio works with founders to build thoughtful, coherent brand worlds through story-first strategy, editorial design, and considered web experiences.
 Alongside client work, Studio Founded publishes essays, tools, and frameworks shaped by its practice.

 Previous